Finding Peace in the Storms of Life

 - Use words or short phrases.
 Describe what you feel, what you see, what you notice.

-- This will lead you to a moment when you can “struggle” with it, and confront these ideas.
+- This will lead you to a moment when you can “confront” it.

 - Once you’ve identified the emotion and negative thought, you need to prioritize a solution.
 You need to instill a positive state of freedom in your mind to help you overcome this.